pmacosta/putil/README.rst

 		Options:
 		  -h  Show this screen

-   * coverage.sh: measures test coverage in a module
+   * coverage.sh: measures test coverage of a module

 	.. code-block:: bash